jooyounggkim/jooyounggkim.github.io/_projects/p89_random_forest_trees.md

 doing this, so I thought I’d do a quick write-up on my process.
-Maybe it’s beneficial to someone wanting to better visualize what a random forest algorithm is actually doing inside the “black box” of this machine learning algorithm.

-I’ll use the `mtcars` dataset to try and predict a car’s MPG:
+Maybe it’s beneficial to someone wanting to better visualize what a random forest algorithm is actually doing inside the “black box” of this machine learning algorithm.I’ll use the `mtcars` dataset to try and predict a car’s MPG:

 ``` r
 library(tidyr)